madsjulia/Mads.jl/docs/src/Getting_Started.md

 More complicated analyses may require additional information to be provided in the MADS problem dictionary.

-Examples are given in the `examples` subdirectories of the `Mads.jl` repository [github](https://github.com/madsjulia/Mads.jl/tree/master/examples).
+Examples are given in the [examples](https://github.com/madsjulia/Mads.jl/tree/master/examples) subdirectories of the `Mads.jl` repository.